Phoenicia: Phoenician colonization

 To facilitate their commercial ventures, the Phoenicians established numerous colonies and trading posts along the coasts of the Mediterranean.
 Phoenician city states generally lacked the numbers or even the desire to expand their territory overseas.
 Few colonies had more than 1,000 inhabitants; only Carthage and some nearby settlements in the western Mediterranean would grow larger.
 A major motivating factor was competition with the Greeks, who began expanding across the Mediterranean during the same period.
 Though largely peaceful rivals, their respective settlements in Crete and Sicily did clash intermittently.

-The earliest Phoenician settlements outside the Levant were on Cyprus and Crete, gradually moving westward towards Corsica, the Balearic Islands, Sardinia, and Sicily, as well as on the European mainland in Genoa and Marseilles.
+The earliest Phoenician settlements outside the Levant were on Cyprus and Crete, gradually moving westward towards Corsica, the Balearic Islands, Sardinia, and Sicily, as well as on the European mainland in Cádiz and Málaga.
 The first Phoenician colonies in the western Mediterranean were along the northwest African coast and on Sicily, Sardinia and the Balearic Islands.
 Tyre led the way in settling or controlling coastal areas.

 Phoenician colonies were fairly autonomous.
 At most, they were expected to send annual tribute to their mother city, usually in the context of a religious offering.
 However, in the seventh century BC the western colonies came under the control of Carthage, which was exercised directly through appointed magistrates.
 Carthage continued to send annual tribute to Tyre for some time after its independence.

 Society and culture

 Since very little of the Phoenicians' writings have survived, much of what is known about their culture and society comes from accounts by contemporary civilizations or inferences from archaeological discoveries.
 The Phoenicians had much in common with other Canaanites, including language, religion, social customs, and a monarchical political system centered around city-states.
-However, by the early Iron Age (roughly 1300 BC), they had emerged as distinct people.
 Their culture, economy, and daily life were heavily centered on commerce and maritime trade.
-Their propensity for seafaring brought them into contact with numerous other civilizations.
+Their propensity for seafaring brought them into contact with many other civilizations.